mattermost/bifrost/docs/config.md

 The hostname and port that a Mattermost instance will use as S3 endpoint.
 The port number is required.

-### HealthHost
+### ServiceHost

 *string*

-The hostname and port that will be used by K8s so that it can ping this endpoint to know the state of the server.
+The hostname and port that will be used by K8s and prometheus so that they can get required information from the server.

 ### TLSCertFile